csvspecs/awesome-csv/README.md

 ### Field Separator (FS)

-Again in the theory the untypeable (unprintable) field separator (ASCII Code 31) is perfect.
+Again in theory the untypeable (unprintable) field separator (ASCII Code 31) is perfect.
 Values never use ASCII field separators.

-In practice if the field separator is invisible and unprintable how to do type it on your keyboard?
+In practice if the field separator is invisible and unprintable how do you type it on your keyboard?

-Remember: The point of CSV is an easy-to-write and easy-to-read format for humans first (not for machines).
+Remember: The point of comma-separated values (CSV) is an easy-to-write and easy-to-read format for humans first (not for machines).